bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 The first approach is to log the item’s identifiers with the performed operation.
 Each log has a timestamp, with which you can later identify which items have been changed after a bug started impacting the application.

-I recommend structured logging, or the EMF format to make parsing your logs easier.
+I recommend structured logging to make parsing your logs easier.
 Below you can find an example log entry.

 ```
 {